bpstephanie/Clean_Crave/TESTING.md

 ## Validator Testing

-The Clean Crave site has be throughly tested.
+The Clean Crave site has be thoroughly tested.
 All the code has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Minor errors were found on the home and inspiration pages.
 After a fix and retest, no errors were returned for both.

-The HTML W3C validator validator results for each page:
+The HTML W3C validator results for each page:

 Home page:
 ![W3C Validator Test Results](https://github.com/bpstephanie/Clean_Crave/blob/main/media/W3C-screenshots/html_valid_home.png)